-Applicants are judged on a number of factors, including:
+Applicants are judged on on a number of criteria, including:

-- Impact on the supply of workforce housing
+- Impact on the supply of affordable or workforce housing;

-- Use of innovative strategies and tools by the state or locality
+- Use of innovative strategies and tools by the state and/or locality;

 - Ability to leverage private and nonprofit funds;